olexamatej/webhacking.kr/README.md

 # webhacking.kr

-My solutions to challenges from [webhacking.kr](https://webhacking.kr).
+My solutions to challenges from [webhacking.kr](https://webhacking.kr), focused on **web security**.

-**What’s inside?**
+The challenges cover web vulnerabilities like XSS, SQL injection, and more.

+## Repo Contents

 - Each challenge has its own folder.
-- Contains `solution.md` with a detailed explanation and analysis.
+- `solution.md` with detailed explanation.
-- Includes scripts (e.g., `solution.py`) if needed to solve the challenge.
+- Scripts (e.g., `solution.py`) if needed.
-- Additional files (if required) from the challenge itself.
+- Additional files from the challenge itself.

-Feel free to explore and use as a reference!